 We earn a commission for products purchased through some links in this article.

 Planning a kitchen?
-READ: Kitchen trends 2019 – stunning and surprising new looks for the new year
+Read: Kitchen trends 2020 – stunning and surprising new looks

 1. Get organised